 Aside from hiking clothes, there's little reason the typical traveler would need to go shopping in advance of the End of the Earth tour to Patagonia.

-For about $8/day, you’ll be able to rent a sleeping bag for the 2 nights of camping in Torres del Paine National Park, and any specialized gear required for (optional) activities is provided at that time.
+For about $8/day, you'll be able to rent a sleeping bag for the two nights of camping in Torres del Paine National Park, and any specialized gear required for (optional) activities is provided at that time.

 - Large Gregory Chaos backpack

 - 3 cotton t-shirts

 - 1 pair of jeans (for nights out in cities)

 - Volcom board shorts

 - 2 pairs of SmartWool socks, 2 pairs of cotton socks, 2 pairs of dress socks

 - Merrell hiking sneakers